 As opposed to pink, blue, and yellow diamonds that have been dominating auction blocks for the past 40 years, green diamonds have made relatively few appearances.
 While lack of supply is the main contributing factor, other factors such as “underestimation” may be at fault as well.
-In a two-part series, we'll share insight regarding some of history's most beautiful and significant green diamonds.
+In a two-part series, we'll share insight regarding some of history's most beautiful and significant natural green diamonds.

-What Gives Green Diamonds Their Radiant Color?
+How do Green Diamonds Get Their Radiant Color?

 Colored diamonds owe their magnificent colors to either lattice defects or chemical impurities.
 Green diamonds however, are truly unique as their hue is caused by something completely different.

-The radiant green color of these natural fancy diamonds is caused by exposure to radiation during the stones’ formation and journey towards the Earth’s surface.
+The radiant color of these natural green diamonds is caused by exposure to radiation during the stones’ formation and journey towards the Earth’s surface.
 It should be noted that only the portions of the diamond that came into direct contact will illustrate a green hue.
 This results in stones with different shading or completely uneven coloration.
 This further contributes to their rarity as a diamond with a completely uniform hue, as it is extremely hard to find.

 The color intensity and uniformity of these beautiful diamonds is determined by three main factors: